 1) one option is to create a new e-mail account, such as Yahoo or Juno, using pseudonyms and e-mailing the RIO directly at email@example.com, or

-2) an alternative method is to send us a comment via our website without providing your name or contact information and with the subject “Research Misconduct,” or
+2) an alternative method is to send us a comment via our website without providing your name or contact information and with the subject “Research Misconduct” or "Animal Protocol Violation", or

 3) Click here to go to an ORIO secured website to submit comments to RIO.

 What happens if it is not Research Misconduct or an Animal Protocol Violation?

-If the circumstances described by the individual do not meet the definition of research misconduct, the RIO can still refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
+If the circumstances described by the individual do not meet the definition of research misconduct or animal protocol violation, the RIO can still refer the individual or allegation to other offices or officials with responsibility for resolving the problem.